Higher-Order Topology, Monopole Nodal Lines, and the Origin of Large Fermi Arcs in Transition Metal Dichalcogenides XTe$_2$ (X=Mo,W): Tight-Binding Model for Flat-Band Hinge States in a Monopole Nodal-Line Semimetal

 \section{Tight-Binding Model for Flat-Band Hinge States in a Monopole Nodal-Line Semimetal}

 In this section, we construct a model of a 3D nodal-line semimetal (NLSM)~\cite{YoungkukLineNode,XiLineNode,SchnyderDrumhead} that exhibits a time-reversed pair of nodal lines with nontrivial monopole charges (MNLs)~\cite{FangWithWithout} generated by double band inversion~\cite{YoungkukMonopole}.
-Using this model, we demonstrate that when {\blue the appropriate coupling terms are added, there is a well-defined {\red bulk and surface gap} in the region between the two MNLs (Fig.~\ref{fig:coupled}(d)).
-Projecting the bulk {\blue MNLs} and surface {\blue drumhead} states to the 1D hinges, additional 1D, flat-band-like surface states can be observed spanning {\blue the region between the projections of the MNLs}.
-These states represent the $d-2$-dimensional generalization of drumhead surface states, and are the spinless analogs of the spinful flat-band hinge states recently proposed in tetragonal Dirac semimetals~\cite{TaylorToy,HingeSM}. {\blue In this section, we show that this NLSM} can be gapped into either a spinless magnetic higher-order topological insulator (HOTI) (otherwise known as an ``axion insulator''~\cite{EzawaMagneticHOTI,VDBAxion,YoungkukMonopole}), or a spinful, time-reversal- ($\mathcal{T}$-) symmetric HOTI with helical pairs of hinge modes.
+Using this model, we demonstrate that, when the appropriate coupling terms are added, bulk and surface gaps generically develop in the momentum-space region between the two MNLs (Fig.~\ref{fig:coupled}(d)).
+Projecting the bulk MNLs and surface drumhead states to the 1D hinges, additional 1D, flat-band-like surface states can be observed spanning the region between the projections of the MNLs.
+These states represent the $d-2$-dimensional generalization of drumhead surface states, and are the spinless analogs of the flat-band-like hinge states recently predicted in spinful Dirac semimetals~\cite{HingeSM,TaylorToy}.
+In this section, we show that this monopole NLSM (MNLSM) can be gapped into either a spinless magnetic higher-order topological insulator (HOTI) (otherwise known as an ``axion insulator''~\cite{EzawaMagneticHOTI,VDBAxion,YoungkukMonopole,VDBHOTI,WiederAxion,KoreanAxion}), or into a spinful, time-reversal- ($\mathcal{T}$-) symmetric HOTI with helical pairs of hinge modes.
 All calculations for this section were performed employing the~\textsc{PythTB} package~\cite{PythTB}.

-To begin, we place {\blue eight spinful} orbitals at the origin of a primitive orthorhombic unit cell; {\blue these can be considered four spinless orbitals (two $s$ and two $ip$ orbitals), each with an additional (initially uncoupled) spin-$1/2$ degree of freedom.
-The four sets of spinful orbitals are} indexed by the Pauli matrices $\tau$ and $\mu$, and the spin degree of freedom is indexed by $\sigma$.
-We begin by constructing the Hamiltonian:
+To begin, we place eight spinful orbitals at the origin of a primitive orthorhombic unit cell; these can be considered four spinless orbitals (two $s$ and two $ip$ orbitals), each with an additional (initially uncoupled) spin-$1/2$ degree of freedom.
+We index the four pairs of spinful orbitals with the Pauli matrices $\tau$ and $\mu$, and index the spin degree of freedom with $\sigma$.
+Using these orbitals, we construct the tight-binding Hamiltonian:

-which is invariant under inversion ($\mathcal{I}$) and {\blue spinless time-reversal ($\tilde{\mathcal{T}}$)}, represented {\blue at all of the TRIM points} by:
+which is invariant under inversion ($\mathcal{I}$) and spinless time-reversal ($\tilde{\mathcal{T}}$), represented by their action on the Hamiltonian as: